The Landscape of Memorization in LLMs: Mechanisms, Measurement, and Mitigation: Factors influencing memorization

-\textbf{Sequence length.} Longer sequences increase memorization in LLMs. \citet{carlini2023quantifyingmemorizationneurallanguage} found that memorization increases logarithmically with sequence length, with the verbatim reproduction probability rising by orders of magnitude as sequences extend from 50 to 950 tokens.
-Similarly, extraction methodologies, including continuous soft prompting and dynamic soft prompting techniques, demonstrate a consistent pattern wherein the volume of extracted data grows proportionally with increasing prefix token sizes~\citep{wang-etal-2024-unlocking}.
+\textbf{Sequence length.} Longer sequences increase memorization in LLMs. \alexAA{Carlini, et al.}~\citet{carlini2023quantifyingmemorizationneurallanguage} found that memorization increases logarithmically with sequence length, with the verbatim reproduction probability rising by orders of magnitude as sequences extend from 50 to 950 tokens. \alex{Specifically, \alexAA{Carlini, et al.}~\citet{carlini2023quantifyingmemorizationneurallanguage} showed that the length of the prefix used as a prompt matters.} Similarly, extraction methodologies, including continuous soft prompting and dynamic soft prompting techniques, demonstrate a consistent pattern wherein the volume of extracted data grows proportionally with increasing prefix token sizes~\citep{wang-etal-2024-unlocking}.

 \textbf{Tokenization.} Models trained with larger Byte Pair Encoding (BPE) vocabularies were found to memorize significantly more sequences from their training data. \citet{kharitonov2021bpe} studied how different vocabulary sizes, produced via BPE, affect a transformer LLMs’ tendency to memorize sequences.
 Memorization was particularly strong for named entities, URLs, and uncommon phrases, often becoming single tokens under larger BPE settings.